ydpatel0309/Twitter-miniClone/README.md

 - Comment
 - Retweet
 - Follow user
-- Like tweets and comments
+- Like tweets
-- Edit tweets and comments
+- Edit tweets
-- Delete tweets and comments
+- Delete tweets

-## Contribute

-### Prerequisites

-- node
-- npm
-- mongodb
+## To run this app

 1. Fork this repository
 2. Clone this repository